Tkinter Button

 • The master is the parent widget on which you place the button.

-• The text is the label of the button.
+• The text determines the label of the button.

-• The command specifies a callback function that will be called automatically when the button is clicked.
+• The command specifies a callback function that will execute automatically when you click the button.

 The command option associates the button’s action with a function or a method of a class.
-When you click or press the button, it’ll automatically invoke a callback function.
+When you click the button, the callback automatically executes.

-To assign a callback to the command option, you can use a lambda expression:
+To assign a callback to the command option, you can use a regular function:

 def callback():